Jean-Poul/Test-Assignment-4/README.md

 - Magdalena Wawrzak cph-mw216@cphbusiness.dk
 - Tobias Zimmermann cph-tz11@cphbusiness.dk

-This assignment has been solved with **Java** and has been done with the use of BDD combined with frameworks such as:
+This assignment has been solved with **Java 17** and has been done with a BDD and TDD approach combined with frameworks such as:
 - Cucumber
-- Faker
-- Flyway
 - JaCoCo
 - JUnit 5
 - Maven
-- Mockito
 - PITest
 - PMD

 ## 1.0 Mockito Powerups :computer:
 *Answer the following questions about Mockito.
 Use code examples in your explanations*
-To begin with I will have to **mock** a class which I will be using throughout all my answers.
+To begin with we will have to **mock** a class which we will be using throughout all our answers.
 This is done with Mockito in the following way:
 ```java
 List<String> mockedList = mock(MyList.class);
 ```